sambvfx/hyview/README.md

 ## Samples

 This repo contains a handful of samples to get you jump started.
-These are sample proof of concepts to illustrate how to use `hyview`.
+These are simple proof of concepts to illustrate how to use `hyview`.

 > NOTE: Some of these samples require files to be downloaded and/or additional python packages to be installed.

 #### Neuron

+This is electron microscopy data and comes with a corresponding array of labels.
+Filtering to only specific labels provides some interesting results.

 Download sample data from https://cremi.org/static/data/sample_A_20160501.hdf